Learning life lessons from the golf course

 - Sportsmanship — observing the rules of play and winning or losing with grace

-- Respect — showing respect for oneself, playing partners, competitors, the golf course, and game traditions.
+- Respect — respecting oneself, playing partners, competitors, the golf course, and game traditions.

 - Confidence — increasing confidence in your ability by being positive.